 - caps (or lack thereof) in the title and/or text

 - italics and bold

 BUT, we are limited by the styles available through the website software.
-We cannot create extra space within lines or unusual white space between lines.
-We do not have the same level of control that print on paper affords.
+AND we do not have the same level of control that print on paper affords.